aleshaleksey/fansys23/06-abilities.md

 **Prerequisite**: SP dice total of 6.

 **Special**: You must be aware of the attacker and the attack being made in order to use "parry".
 ___
+#### Riposte

+**Type**: (Class A)

+**Description**: Make a targeted weapon attack against the attacking foe upon successfully parrying (once per round).

+**Action**: Once per round, when use of parry successfully causes an enemy's attack to miss, you may immediately make a single weapon attack (or other basic combat manoeuvre) against this enemy.
+The riposte is considered to be part of your parry for the sake of action economy and is essentially a "non-action".

+**Prerequisites**: 11 SP dice + "Counterstrike" + "Parry"

+___
 #### Precision attack I-X